 With her strong suit in medical research, I am almost sure Ope has picked out her residency specialty, but she says,

 ‘No, not really.
 I don’t even want to do my residency now.
 A lot that one does in research is academic, so I want to do a PhD first, in Clinical Research.
 Every milestone we have reached in medicine was by research.
 Either someone accidentally fell on it while looking for something else.
 Research is the basis for our communications.
 It is the basis for our drugs.
 When I first started, I didn’t have a lot of papers in different places.
 For me, it was about finding out what I liked.
 As my interest grew, I wrote papers in Women and Surgery, Paediatrics, Microbiology, Oncology etc. Research gives you a lot of opportunities.
 We can work on implementation of policies.
 I am pausing on clinical medicine for a while.’

 Ope gives this advice for aspiring medical professionals,

 ‘Do more research.
 Research shouldn’t be about promotion or graduation.
 When I tell people I have written 17 papers, they say stuff like “You are entering as a lecturer 2.”
 It’s not about that.
-We can’t keep hoping for better discoveries we are not taking any action.
-If we want a difference we can’t keep extrapolating data from the West.
+We can’t keep hoping for better discoveries when we are not taking any action.
+If we want a difference, we can’t keep extrapolating data from the West.
 We need to come up with our own data.
 Also, key into platforms and it doesn’t have to be from the scratch.
 So, they use this kind of gadget in the UK to solve a particular problem.
 You would just have to keep begging and begging to raise money to buy the gadget in Nigeria.
 But what can we use in our immediate environment to achieve results applicable to our own people?
 Let us think ourside the box.
 It’s not just about making money.
 Don’t just be busy.
 Be productive.’